 - Viacom CEO Bob Bakish will not attend (NBC News).

 - Steve Case, co-founder of AOL and chairman of Case Foundation, tweeted he is putting his "plans on hold" to speak at the conference.

 - Uber CEO Dara Khosrowshahi in a statement: "I'm very troubled by the reports to date about Jamal Khashoggi.
 We are following the situation closely, and unless a substantially different set of facts emerges, I won't be attending the FII conference in Riyadh."

-- World Bank President Jim Yong Kim, per the Financial Times.
+- World Bank President Jim Yong Kim, (The Financial Times).

 - J.P.
-Morgan Chase CEO Jamie Dimon, BlackRock CEO Larry Fink, Blackstone CEO Stephen Schwarzman, Ford chairman Bill Ford, and MasterCard CEO Ajay Banga have all announced they are no longer attending, per CNBC.
+Morgan Chase CEO Jamie Dimon, BlackRock CEO Larry Fink, Blackstone CEO Stephen Schwarzman, Ford chairman Bill Ford, and MasterCard CEO Ajay Banga (CNBC).

-- General David Petraeus, chairman of the KKR Global Institute, per Reuters.
+- General David Petraeus, chairman of the KKR Global Institute (Reuters).

 - Virgin Hyperloop One's CEO Rob Lloyd, a spokesperson confirmed to Axios.

-- HSBC CEO John Flint, Credit Suisse CEO Tidjane Thiam, and Standard Chartered CEO Bill Winters, per WSJ.
+- HSBC CEO John Flint, Credit Suisse CEO Tidjane Thiam, and Standard Chartered CEO Bill Winters (WSJ).

 - David Bonderman, co-founder and chairman of TPG Capital, according to a source familiar with the situation.

 - Christine Lagarde, managing director of the International Monetary Fund, (CNBC).